xplosionmind/tommi.space/content/notes/public/tommi.space.md

 ## Issue tracking

-Up to now, anything concerning website ideas and development was listed quite randomly on [[Website development]].
-My intention was to keep everything portable and within [[The Jam]].
+Up to now, anything concerning website ideas and development was listed quite randomly on the website development page.
+My intention was to keep everything portable and within <cite>[The Jam](https://tommi.space/jam 'The Jam — tommi.space')</cite>.
 Nevertheless, tracking both bugs, feature ideas and stuff to do with services dedicated to that is easier, simpler, and much more integrated with the development environment and workflow that git provides.

 I am now [using GitHub for issue tracking](https://github.com/xplosionmind/tommi.space/issues 'tommi.space issues on GitHub'), even though the repository is currently being [hosted on Codeberg][source].